 - 2 tablespoons of witch hazel

-Aloe vera is a sunburn soother and causes cell regeneration, while Peppermint, Lavender, and Magnolia combine to reduce itchiness, promote relaxation, and even cool your skin down.
+Aloe vera is a sunburn soother and causes cell regeneration, while Peppermint, and Lavender combine to reduce itchiness, promote relaxation, and even cool your skin down.
 Combined with witch hazel’s tannins, this mixture can help you feel better, sooner.

 Which Oil Has the Highest SPF?

 Some homemade sunscreen recipes call for sun-protectant oils with SPF, including Coconut oil and Carrot Seed essential oil.
 Is there any truth to the claim about essential oils with SPF, or should you stick to store-bought sunscreens?

 Carrot Seed Oil SPF

 Does Carrot Seed oil really have a high enough SPF to protect your skin from sunscreen?
 The short answer is probably not.

 - Carrot contains a constituent called apigenin, which prevents UVA and UVB skin carcinogens.8 However, while this compound is found in carrots, there are no studies that prove it’s also in Carrot Seed essential oil.
 Therefore, it’s near-impossible to deduce what quantity of oil, if any, would have an SPF comparable to over-the-counter sunscreens.

 - Gabriel Mojay of the International Federation of Professional Aromatherapists rejects the idea that Carrot Seed oil has a proven SPF.9 Mojay notes that some bloggers and essential oil enthusiasts seem to have a 2009 study from Pharmacognosy Magazine in mind when making their claims.
 However, this study was in reference to a product that also contained zinc, a major ingredient in sunscreen.
 It did not isolate Carrot Seed oil or test its SPF.